About

 Profound Conversations

-From breakfast to evening activities, participants have the chance to discuss powerful ideas that they are exposed to in lectures, readings, and discussion sections.
+From breakfast to evening activities, participants have the chance to discuss powerful ideas introduced in lectures, readings, and discussion sections.

 Global Citizenship